Skip to main content

 September 14, 2021

-Baltimore County today released the final report (link is external)of the Solid Waste Work Group, offering 19 recommendations for improving the County’s solid waste collection and disposal system and reducing the overall volume of trash produced in Baltimore County.
+Baltimore County today released the final report of the Solid Waste Work Group, offering 19 recommendations for improving the County’s solid waste collection and disposal system and reducing the overall volume of trash produced in Baltimore County.

 “We have an obligation to take action now to reduce our waste and create a sustainable path forward for generations to come,” Baltimore County Executive Johnny Olszewski said.
 “I applaud County Administrative Officer Rodgers and all the members of our Work Group for their efforts to develop these actionable recommendations which will inform our ongoing work to create more sustainable practices, reduce the garbage we create, and protect our planet.”

-County Executive Olszewski created the Solid Waste Work Group (link is external)in October 2020 to examine the County’s existing waste collection and disposal programs, review national industry best practices, and make recommendations for a more sustainable future.
+County Executive Olszewski created the Solid Waste Work Group in October 2020 to examine the County’s existing waste collection and disposal programs, review national industry best practices, and make recommendations for a more sustainable future.

 Baltimore County’s current solid waste collection system operates according to regulations, practices and policies that date as far back as 1949.
 The County’s landfill input increased from 304 tons per day to 1,840 tons per day over the last five years.